Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 ### Foundations of Software Engineering

 * Requirements engineering
-  * :disappointed: No effort to change, refine, or contribute to documentation.
+  * :disappointed: No effort to change refine or contribute to documentation
   * :confused: Very short or vague description of documentation
   * :neutral_face: Conveys information accurately and descriptively enough for everyone to understand
   * :smiley: Well thought-out and descriptive documentation and definitions so everyone can be well informed
-  * :sunglasses: A very structured and detailed outlining of all of the elements in a software system.
+  * :sunglasses: A very structured and detailed outlining of all of the elements in a software system
 * Software architecture
   * :disappointed: No carefully thought-out contribution to the layout of the Project
   * :confused: Very little amount of shape to the architecture to the Project